ohleksee/BookCatalogPrototype/docs/setup.md

 - Open the solution in **Visual Studio** and run the **WebAPI** project.
   - In Visual Studio, go to the Run menu and select Start Without Debugging (or make the project as the startup and press Ctrl + F5).

 - Ensure that the WebAPI is running and accessible via HTTP (check the output window for the URL).
+If not, reconfigure it by setting it as the startup project and changing the default profile of the Run operation.

 ## 3. Run the UI.WebForms Project